webtiming/sequencer/index.md

 The Sequencer is pure JavaScript and fully encapsulates sequencing logic, without introducing any dependencies to specific data formats or UI elements.
 By virtue of being data-agnostic and UI-agnostic, the Sequencer makes common timing logic available for any Web application and any purpose.

 **2) Use the HTMLTimingObject as timing source.**
 The [HTMLTimingObject](http://webtiming.github.io/timingobject) is a simple concept encapsulating both timing and timing controls.
-It is proposed as a unifying approach for temporal interoperability in the Web.
-The HTMLTimingObject is proposed for standardization by [W3C Multi-device Timing Community Group](https://www.w3.org/community/webtiming/).
-In short, by sharing a single timing object as timing source, independent components may be precisely coordinated in time.
+It is proposed as a unifying approach for temporal interoperability in the Web, and prepared for standardization by the [W3C Multi-device Timing Community Group](https://www.w3.org/community/webtiming/).
+In short, by sharing a single timing object as timing source, independent Sequencers may be precisely coordinated in time.
 Crucially, this is also true in the distributed scenario, as timing objects support synchronization with online timing objects.
 So, by using the timing object as timing source, the Sequencer is ready to support precise sequencing in both single-device as well as multi-device scenarios.

+Read more on the Sequencer concept in [Overview](overview.html)

 ## Dependencies
 The Sequencer implementation depends on [Shared Motion](http://motioncorporation.com), a JavaScript implementation of the [HTMLTimingObject](http://webtiming.github.io/timingobject), provided by the [Motion Corporation](http://motioncorporation.com).
 Shared Motion comes with built-in support for online synchronization.
 The Sequencer will serve as reference implementation for sequencing logic integrated with the HTMLTimingObject.
 Both the Sequencer and Shared Motion are vanilla JavaScript and should run in every modern Web browser.